 Figure 16.
-Improper (Top) and Proper (Bottom) Earset Insertion Angles

-- Fully insert the Earplug into the ear canal, such that the rib of the plug is flush with the posterior outer limit of the ear canal, as assessed during sizing. - c.
-Once the Earplug is appropriately positioned in the ear canal, and while holding the Earset in position, peel the protective liner off the Earplug.
-This will expose the sticky PSA to the ear canal.
+Improper (Top) and Proper (Bottom) Earset Insertion Angles d.
+Fully insert the Earplug into the ear canal, such that the rib of the plug is flush with the posterior outer limit of the ear canal, as assessed during sizing. e.
+Once the Earplug is appropriately positioned in the ear canal, and while holding the Earset in position, rotate the Arm of the Ear Pad towards the Earset and gently lift and seat the cup portion over the ball end of the Earset (Figure 17).